Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 ---
 layout: post
-title: Scraping Google Image Search for Deep Learning Training Images using Python
+title: Scraping Google Image Search Images using Python
 categories: ml
 series: Nothing but Neural Nets
 excerpt: A guide on  how to use the Google image search to collect images for training a deep convolutional generative adversarial network.
 Or other neural networks.